 Another option is to go for a car free resort so the big kids can explore on their own.
 Your kids are probably waaaay more mature than mine but I still struggle with a 12-year old who doesn’t realise roads are where you might find moving cars.
 Fab-tastic options include Avoriaz just above Morzine, the charming village of Wengen in Switzerland, Oberlech in Austria or, if you’ve got dosh to splosh, Sun Peaks in British Columbia.

 The fun stuff for big kids

 For boarders look no further than Real Snowboarding in Morzine/Avoriaz – fun, cool and serious about their boarding, these guys are the real deal.
 The main men, Barry and Dave, teach all levels of snowboarding but thrive on coaching freestyle boarding (they both coach the British Military freestyle snowboard teams and Barry coaches the British junior snowboard team, so they know their biscuits).
 They run lessons for all abilities but their snowboard camps are a must for all keen boarders (my son loves them).
-Book now for their snowboarding camp 18-25 March and their kids’ camp in the Easter holidays from Monday 2nd April to Friday 6th April.…details are on their website.
+Book now for their snowboarding camp this Feb half term and in the Easter holidays from Monday 7th April…details are on their website.